GeoffTheGreat/top-calculator-project/README.md

 -There should be a button for every digit, operand and equals -it should evaluate the operation every time a new operand is selected ie 8+9\*10 =170 and != 98 -users should be able to use floating point numbers

+- the operands should be a different color